Knowledge Base

 You will need your Aadhaar card, recent KSEB electricity bill, proof of property ownership (or rental agreement), bank account details, and a passport-size photograph.
 Our team will help you compile and submit all documentation correctly.

 From your initial consultation to a fully commissioned system, the typical timeline in Kerala is 4–8 weeks.
 The physical installation itself takes just 1–2 days.
 The rest of the time accounts for site survey, system design, KSEB feasibility approval, and net meter installation.
+Under current KSERC rules, KSEB should confirm technical feasibility within 15 days, with full approval pathways targeting up to 135 days — though busy periods and incomplete documents can extend waits.
 We keep you informed at every step.

 No. The PM Surya Ghar subsidy is available only to consumers who have not previously availed a government solar subsidy.
 If you installed a system under an older scheme such as KSEB Soura or ANERT's Surya Thejus, you are not eligible to claim the current subsidy.